 If lowering your monthly payments is a higher priority than saving money, you can extend the repayment period, too.
 As a simple example, if you owe $6,000, including fees, and have a three month repayment term, your monthly payments would be $2,000.
 What if you extended that payment term to twelve months, but add an additional $1,000 fee?
 Your monthly payment goes down by more than $1,200.

 Yes, you will pay more in fees.
 But freeing up that cash flow could help you avoid borrowing more to grow your business.

 Another advantage to a debt consolidation loan, and a time where paying more in fees would definitely be worth it, is it you are facing default on an asset-secured loan.
 An asset-backed loan is one where you have pledged a large capital asset, whether it is your building, your home, or your business, to secure the loan.
 If you default, the lender has the right to seize that collateral.

 Losing your home or business would be devastating.
 Seek out debt consolidation to avoid this from happening.
 Paying more in interest or fees is worth keeping your asset.
 However, if late and missed payments have already hit your credit report, expect to pay more in interest and fees for a new loan.

-Sometimes small business owners have to weigh several considerations when making the best debt consolidation decision for their business.
+Sometimes small business owners have to weigh the pros and cons when making the best debt consolidation decision for their business.
 The answer is not as simple as “save money in interest and fees,” and that is not always the best path to take.